tylergraham117/tylergraham-site/content/Notes/04 - Efforts/Tyler Graham - YouTube/why is vintage stuff so popular?.md

 *CU: Quick cuts on different lighting setups to show time pass.
 Build chaos.*
 **VO**
-I read about old thrift shops, the creation of value from trash, design trends from the last 100 years, and Macklemore??

 *INT.
 WI Top down shot.
 Sitting on the floor.
 Papers surrounding me.*
 *I look up and throw some papers.
 Camera tracks up through the roof, up to map, over to London.*

 **VO**
-The research was getting overwhelming, so I decided to simplify my approach and start with figuring out where the idea of vintage comes from.
+So I decided to simplify my approach and start with figuring out where the idea of vintage comes from.

 #### The Emergence of Vintage

 **VO**
-And that brings us to London.
+Which brings us to London.
 In the 1960s.
 *London, warp into historical imagery, buildings pop.*

 It turns out that the idea of vintage is a product of the industrial revolution allowing factories to create mass prod...